 IMPORTANT: ADDRESSES and SSN issues:

 You must provide a working postal address.
 The address you supply will be published on the FCC web site (and many other ham sites will pick it up).
 If this is an issue for you (such as if you are a peace officer), then you might want to consider using an address other than your residence such as a PO box or your work address.

 If you are applying for your first license, you must supply your SSN on your test papers.
 If you have concerns about doing this, you can go to the FCC web site and obtain an FCC Registration Number (FRN) and use that on your test papers, instead.
 If you are upgrading your license, you will already have an FRN (it is printed on your license) and will use that on your test papers.

 I PASSED THE TEST.
 WHEN DO I GET MY LICENSE?

 That is completely out of our control, and is up to the ARRL and the FCC.
 We normally give VE sessions on Friday nights and post the paperwork Saturday morning.
-We've had licenses appear as early as the following Tuesday and as long as two weeks after the VE session.
+We've had licenses appear as early as the following Tuesday and as long as two weeks or more after the VE session.
 Most of the time licenses appear the following Thursday (six days after the VE session).
-Technician licensees must wait until they receive their licenses, but those successfully upgrading to General or Extra can start using their new privileges immediately by adding /AG or /AE (pronounced "slant AG" or "slant AE") to the end of their call sign when ID'ing their transmissions.
+Technician licensees must wait until they see their license in the FCC database, but those successfully upgrading to General or Extra can start using their new privileges immediately by adding /AG or /AE (pronounced "slant AG" or "slant AE") to the end of their call sign when ID'ing their transmissions.